Pverheijen/peterverheijen.nl/content/posts/2024-10-09-turn-the-ship-around.md

 ---

 In summary, *Turn the Ship Around!* offers a new leadership paradigm focused on decentralizing decision-making, empowering individuals, and fostering a culture of ownership and continuous improvement.

+## Key Lessons from *Turn the Ship Around!* by David Marquet

+1. **The Problem with Traditional Leadership**
+   The conventional Leader-Follower model stifles initiative, leaving team members dependent on leadership for direction, which limits their ability to make informed decisions.

+2. **Intent-Based Leadership**
+   Shifting to a Leader-Leader approach empowers individuals to take initiative.
+Instead of waiting for orders, team members declare their intent, fostering ownership and responsibility in their actions.

+3. **Knowledge is Key**
+   For empowerment to be effective, team members must be trained and equipped with the knowledge to make sound decisions.
+Competence builds confidence, allowing teams to act independently.

+4. **Delegating Decision-Making**
+   Decentralizing control and pushing decision-making down the chain of command encourages engagement.
+People perform better when they have ownership over their tasks.

+5. **Fostering Ownership**
+   When individuals are given responsibility, they shift from passive execution to active problem-solving, contributing to continuous improvement.

+6. **Clear Communication**
+   Even with distributed leadership, clear communication and alignment with overall goals are essential to maintaining cohesion and direction.

+7. **Continuous Improvement Culture**
+   Encouraging regular reflection and feedback promotes growth.
+After-action reviews help teams learn from each experience and improve.

+8. **Breaking Tradition for Innovation**
+   Challenging conventional practices is necessary for innovation.
+Marquet’s success shows that leadership models must evolve for teams to reach their full potential.

+9. **Creating Leaders at Every Level**
+   Empowering leadership across the team leads to high performance and sustainability, as demonstrated by the USS *Santa Fe*’s transformation.

+---

+These lessons emphasize the power of decentralizing authority, enabling individual leadership, and fostering a learning-oriented culture.